sawyerwatts/Checklists/app.md

 architectures), try to slice based off the design decision that will change more frequently (so slice vertically as business logic will change much more frequently than DB providers and data stores).

-## Security

-- Could any of the input vectors be able to execute a DOS attack, even accidentally?
-If so, how would that be done?
-- Obvious stuff, like SQL and command injection
-- There's a lot here so good luck

 ## Scalability and SLAs